wasix-org/cargo-wasix/doc/updating.md

-# Updating `cargo wasi`
+# Updating `cargo wasix`

-If you already have `cargo-wasi` installed and you'd like to update your installation, you can execute:
+If you already have `cargo-wasix` installed and you'd like to update your installation, you can execute:

 ```
-$ cargo install cargo-wasi --force
+$ cargo install cargo-wasix --force
 ```